 for use in automotive applications.
-My dissertation topic focus is to develop novel non-invasive methods for characterizing the effect of composite manufacturing processes on micro/meso structure and to relate the resulting structure to mechanical properties.
+My dissertation topic focus is to develop novel non-invasive methods for characterizing the effect of composite manufacturing

 How is materials processing involved in your research?
 Discontinuous CFRCs are susceptible to fiber misalignment during high-throughput molding and manufacturing methods, such as the compression molding technique using sheet molding compounds.
 Aspects such as how the partially cured material is placed into the mold or the length of the molding time can affect how the fibers flow and orient around the part geometry.
 I am developing a novel nondestructive evaluation (NDE) method called thermal digital image correlation (TDIC) to determine the preferred fiber orientation that results in the part during manufacturing.
 I seek to develop a set of guidelines, confirming against TDIC, on how to process the uncured composite material during molding to reduce or control fiber misalignment.
 I am also exploring the use of thermography for identifying defects such as pores or resin rich regions.